vasil-sarandev/compactly/README.md

 ### Applications

-- `apps/api`: the NodeJS server that exposes an API that covers the business requirements for a functional URL Shortener
+- `apps/api`: the NodeJS server that exposes an API that serves redirects for shortened URLs or allows users to create new shortened urls for a targetURL by picking up pre-generated slugs from the slug pool.
 - `apps/pool-manager`: a NodeJS microservice that takes care of refilling the pool with available slugs for short urls.
-It consumes Kafka messages which are published by the `apps/api` to know when to do so .
+It consumes Kafka messages which are published by the `apps/api` to know when to do so.
 - `apps/analytics`: a NodeJS microservice that consumes Kafka Messages published by the `apps/api` and handles the analytics updates to the database.

 ### Packages